OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-* Anthony J. Thompson, 50, of Kansas City, was sentenced by U.S. District Judge Scott O. Wright this morning to 28 years and 10 months in federal prison without parole.
+Kyle Jon Thompson, 47, of Ozark, was sentenced by U.S. District Judge Richard E. Dorr this morning to two years and six months in federal prison without parole.
+The court also ordered Thompson to pay $1,073,959 in restitution to the government.

-This case was prosecuted by Assistant U.S. Attorney Paul S. Becker.
-It was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Independence, Mo., Police Department.
+This case was prosecuted by Assistant U.S. Attorney Steven M. Mohlhenrich.
+It was investigated by IRS-Criminal Investigation, the Missouri State Highway Patrol and the Missouri State Water Patrol.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at